kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/22 - Maghaven VI (9-22-25).md

 	- Rem went outside to tend to Anicca, Vera was there, wanted to know more about him, said he had interesting/predatory/wild eyes.
 She asked what his plans were.
 He said continue on.
 She asked if he craved blood.
 He said he seems to find it.
 She mentioned he and her could be a team, killing dragons, support of the Fontaines.
 He turned her down.
 She said she'd be lingering nearby for the night.
 	- Ria cast Fly on Anicca, Rem took Ria for a ride.
 	- Perse cast Tiny Hut
 		- Rem suggested we bring the dragon head back to Maghaven, make a show of it.
+He mentioned that going back in quietly might be better vs. Agnes.
+Rem is hoping they can at least speak first before striking her down.